hackmcgill/hackerAPI/docs/standards.md

 It's important to:
   * Use `await` when calling the service function
   * Put `async` in the method head
-  * Check the output of the service function call for any errors More information on asynchronous functions can be found [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
+  * Check the output of the service function call for any errors.
+In the code snippet we need to check for a scenario where the account is not found, which is a 404 error.
+A full list of the current error messages are in [error.constant.js](../constants/error.constant.js).
+More information on asynchronous functions can be found [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
 * **queryCallbackFactory**: The query callback factory returns a function that uses winston to log the success or failure of the service call.
 The callback factory is used for mongoose service calls.